mattermost/docs/source/administration/config-in-database.rst

   a.
 The provider uri specifies the driver name and data source name used to resolve the database.
 For example: ``postgres://mmuser:mostest@dockerhost:5432/mattermost_test?sslmode=disable\u0026connect_timeout=10``
   b.
 Alternatively, you can  use the ``--migrate config`` `command <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-config-migrate>`_ for installs that are already using the ``config.json`` default file.

-2. Set the ``--disableconfigwatch`` flag [link] to true to disable automatically watching this default config.json and effecting changes.
+2. Set the ``--disableconfigwatch`` `flag <https://docs.mattermost.com/administration/command-line-tools.html#mattermost>`_ to true to disable automatically watching this default config.json and effecting changes.

 Once you are using the configuration in the database, changes to configuration settings will create a new entry in the configuration database, storing a copy of the previous configuration as a json blob.